$Z_{2}$ Topological Order and Topological Protection of Majorana Fermion Qubits

 \subsection{Interactions}

-Now we consider Hamiltonian with quartic fermion terms and show that emergent Majorana exist in presence of interactions as well.
+Now we consider the Hamiltonian with quartic fermion terms and show that emergent Majorana operators exist in the presence of interactions as well.

-First term of the Hamiltonian is same as equation \ref{Quad-H}.
-Second term is the interaction term where $V_{ijkl}$ is real and anti-symmetric under odd permutations.
-First thing to be noted is that interaction term does not break parity symmetry and hence we can still decompose the Hamiltonian into even and odd parity blocks.
-However, due to the interaction effects, Majorana mode operators are no longer same as the ones for mean-field Hamiltonian, as calculated in section $2$ above.
+The first term of the Hamiltonian is the same as equation \ref{Quad-H}.
+The second term is the interaction term where $V_{ijkl}$ is real and anti-symmetric under odd permutations.
+A first thing to be noted is that the interaction term does not break parity symmetry and hence we can still decompose the Hamiltonian into even and odd parity blocks.
+However, due to the interaction effects, Majorana mode operators are no longer the same as the ones for the mean-field Hamiltonian, as calculated in section $2$ above.
 There will be dressing of Majorana mode operators due to the interactions.
-This is because, Majorana mode operators have to commute with the Hamiltonian and hence the Majorana mode operator will be a linear combination of products of odd number of Majorana fermions.
+This is because the Majorana mode operators have to commute with the Hamiltonian and hence the Majorana mode operator will be a linear combination of products of an odd number of Majorana fermions.

-The generalized Majorana mode operator is a dressed operator which gets contribution from higher order Majorana fermion operators.
+The generalized Majorana mode operator is a dressed operator which gets a contribution from higher order Majorana fermion operators.

-$\Gamma$ operator which is the product of all Majorana fermions and hence commutes with the Hamiltoniain with interactions.
-This Majorana mode operator has many-body character and survives the effects of interactions as was confirmed in numerical studies also\cite{Kells}.
-The reason for that is, $\Gamma$ operator arises due to the non-perturbative effects of algebra of Majorana fermions as elucidated in section $3$ on algebra of Majorana doubling.
+The $\Gamma$ operator is the product of all Majorana fermions and hence commutes with the Hamiltonian.
+This Majorana mode operator has a many-body character and survives the effects of interactions as was confirmed in numerical studies also\cite{Kells2}.
+The reason for that is, the $\Gamma$ operator arises due to the non-perturbative effects of algebra of Majorana fermions as elucidated in section $3$ on the algebra of Majorana doubling.